Aid and Attendance Q&A

 Q. I started an application for my spouse with a different organization but it’s taking FOREVER and I’m tired of trying to find my way to the ‘right’ person – can you help me or are you all the same?

 A: If you have already submitted a completed VA application and included all of the required documentation directly to the Veterans Administration, then there is nothing we can do to expedite the process or check the status of your claim.
-Veterans Financial Inc, is a private financial services company, not affiliated the Dept of Veterans Affairs or any government agency.
+Veterans Financial Inc, is a private financial services company, not affiliated the Department of Veterans Affairs or any government agency.
 If you still have not submitted any paperwork to the VA, we can help you determine if you are eligible and guide you through the application process.

 Q. Is there a set amount of VA Disability Rates for income levels, or do they differ for each case?